What Is Cheesecake Made Of?

 Cracks on the surface of a cheesecake are a common issue but can be avoided with a few simple adjustments:

 A cheesecake is done when the edges are set, but the center still jiggles slightly.
-Overbaking can dry out the filling, causing cracks. - Cool Gradually:
+Overbaking can dry out the filling and cause cracks.

 Sudden temperature changes can lead to cracks.
 Allow the cheesecake to cool in the oven with the door ajar before transferring it to the fridge.